 August 1-4*, 2019

 In the nursery rhyme justice system, the people are represented by two separate yet equally important groups — the detectives, who investigate the crime, and the magistrates, who prosecute the defenders.
 These are their rhymes.
-The Inspector and the Punnish Sir (Yes, he’s always scrambling for egg puns!) have been called in to investigate a crime scene where a Mister Humpty Dumpty has been found shattered and fowl play is suspected.
+The Inspector and the Punnish Her (Yes, she’s always scrambling for egg puns!) have been called in to investigate a crime scene where a Mister Humpty Dumpty has been found shattered and fowl play is suspected.
 Can they solve the c-rhyme?
 With hilarious musical numbers like “Mountain of Love,” “Eggicide,” and “What the HONK Is Going On?,” the yolk’s on you if you think this tongue-in-cheek musical is for young children.
 There are so many puns and plot twists in this Law and Order spoof, even the playwrights were surprised by the ending!
-This production is directed by Amy Reinert-Price.

 Rehearsal for Murder